-For nature lovers and advanced hikers, the Romedius Pilgrimage Trail could be just what you’re looking for on your next European pilgrimage.
+For nature lovers and advanced hikers, the Romedius Pilgrimage Trail could be just what you’re looking for when it comes to pilgrimages in Europe.

-Discover your inner spiritual self while following in the footsteps of St. Romedius, the son of a noblemen who withdrew to a rock cave to practice meditation.
+Discover your inner spiritual self while following in the footsteps of St. Romedius, the son of a nobleman who withdrew to a rock cave to practice meditation.